 4. Jaguar Carpet Python

 Jaguar Carpet Python which is a subspecies of carpet python can be seen in the regions of extreme northeastern Queensland, Australia.
-The other subspecies can be seen throughout Australia and New Guinea, and northern New Zealand.
+The other subspecies can be seen throughout Australia New Guinea, and northern New Zealand.
 They love to thrive in dense-sub-tropical rainforests and into river basins towards the coast.

 The snake species feed on small rodents, marsupials, lizards, birds, and bats.
 It can grow between 6 to 8 feet, however, large females can reach over 9 feet.
 The avarage lifespan of the Jaguar Carpet Python is upto 15-20 years in the wild and 30 years in captivity.